I cringe when someone tells me, “I don’t have a creative bone in my body.”

 If you weren’t creative, you would have no bones… you’d be dead.

 This is the truth.
 Plain and simple.

-I mean, this is no small feat!
+This is no small feat!
 Think of it, your body is generating billions of new cells every day.
-You body is BREATHING.
+Your body is BREATHING.
 Your body is PUMPING BLOOD.
 There are thousands of things going on at any given moment in your body.

 What does this have to do with “creativity”?

-Well, my friend, the energy that is driving this magnificent machine you live in is the same energy that lifts your fingers when you type, picks up a paint brush, thinks your thoughts, puts on your underwear in the morning, decides what you will wear for the day.
+The energy that is driving this magnificent machine you live in is the same energy that lifts your fingers when you type, picks up a paintbrush, thinks your thoughts, puts on your underwear in the morning, decides what you will wear for the day.

-There is not a single moment of a single day that you are not using the Divine Energy, the Divine Creativity that is coursing though your body.
+There is not a single moment of a single day that you are not using the Divine Energy, the Divine Creativity that is coursing through your body.

 You have to navigate traffic, decide what color shoes you’re going to wear, decide what chair you’re going to park your ass on all day, and what color the sofa will be for the potato to rest at night.

 What is creativity?